-For us, the decision whether to institute an allowance came down to one thing: a desire to each our kids how to handle money and make good financial decisions.
+For us, the decision whether to institute an allowance came down to one thing: a desire to teach our kids how to handle money and make good financial decisions.

 Because of this, we decided to provide them with a basic allowance free and clear, as opposed to tying it to household chores.
 While some may disagree with our reasoning, we expect our kids to help out around the house whether or not they’re getting paid for it.
 That’s just part of being a family.

 When they go above and beyond the call of duty — like the time our ten year old (he was eight or nine at the time) spent the better part of a Saturday crawling around under the house helping me improve the vapor barrier — they get paid something extra.
 To us, this strikes a nice balance between teaching them family responsibility and teaching them that money ultimately has to be earned.